Beyond-Boilerplate/temporal-boot/README.md

 - Modifying statements in a Workflow Definition, such as logging statements, that do not affect the Commands generated during Workflow Execution
 - Changing attributes in a ActivityOptions or RetryPolicy
 - Modifying code inside of an Activity Definition

+Here's a summary of the key points from the content you provided:

+### Overview of Temporal:
+- **Temporal**: Open-source durable execution system for scalable and reliable applications.
+- **Key Features**: Supports recovery from crashes, state reconstruction using History Replay, and deterministic Workflow execution.

+### Temporal Applications:
+- **Workflow and Activity Definitions**: Code representing business logic, while SDK components manage Workers and Clients.
+- **Automatic Recovery**: Temporal automatically reconstructs state after failures using History Replay.

+### Best Practices for Temporal Development:
+1. Use a single class for input/output parameters in Workflows and Activities for backward compatibility.
+2. Avoid large data for inputs/outputs due to Temporal event size limits.
+3. Ensure deterministic Workflow code (e.g., use `Workflow.sleep` instead of `Thread.sleep`).
+4. Activities can fail and be retried; Workflows should fail less often.
+5. Use Temporal's logging API to avoid duplicate logs during History Replay.

+### Testing Temporal Applications:
+- **Automated Testing**: Use `io.temporal.testing` for unit tests, JUnit, Mockito, and time-skipping for Workflow tests.
+- **Replaying Previous Executions**: Test compatibility of Workflow modifications by replaying past executions.

+### Workflow Execution:
+- **Unique Workflow ID**: Ensure unique Workflow IDs across all Workflow Executions in the same namespace.
+- **Open and Closed States**: Workflow starts in an open state and can close as Completed, Failed, Canceled, Terminated, etc.
+- **Sticky Execution**: Optimizes execution by favoring the same Worker for multiple tasks.
+- **Continue-As-New**: Used to split Workflow Execution to keep Event History manageable.

+### Event History:
+- Logs all Workflow events with timestamps and attributes, up to a 50K event limit.
+- **Retention Period**: Workflow history is retained post-execution for a set period.

+### Building and Running Temporal Applications:
+- **No Specific Tools**: Applications can be built and deployed using tools like Maven, CI/CD pipelines, and Docker/Kubernetes.
+- **Production Setup**: Deploy multiple instances for scalability and availability.

+### Temporal Cluster Components:
+- **Temporal Cluster**: Consists of services like History, Matching, and Worker Services, using gRPC for communication.
+- **Temporal Cloud**: Managed service alternative to self-hosting.

+### Deploying to Production:
+- **Frontend Service**: Clients connect via TCP (default port 7233).
+- **Safe Activity Changes**: Activities can be modified freely, but Workflow changes require compatibility testing.